danhartley/snapdragon-retrieval/README.md

 - Add /admin under /public
 - For identity, follow the steps: https://www.netlifycms.org/docs/add-to-your-site/ or https://www.netlifycms.org/docs/nextjs/
 - Add the <script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script> script

+### Netlify CLI

+- npm i netlify-cli (instead of "New site from Git" in the dashboard, we can run: netflify deploy)

+## To do

+- Create deploy branch (rather than using Master) or gh-pages (with dist/build files only)?